- 2021/2022 Open Enrollment

 13. Is transportation available for students who are Open Enrolled?

 No. Generally, bus routes do not cross over district lines.
-Transportation of an Open Enrolled student is the responsibility of the parent or legal guardian.
+The transportation of an Open Enrolled student is the responsibility of the parent or legal guardian.
 Parents must be willing to make this commitment for the duration of the Open Enrollment status.

 14. Who do I contact with specific questions about Open Enrollment?